Star IconProgram of

-Some of the many middle school experience
+Some of the many middle school experience highlights are:

 - A daily advisory period in which students meet with their grade level advisor.
 The advisor-student relationship is invaluable, as the advisor serves as the student’s mentor and is an integral part of the student’s academic and social development.

 - Student government, with representatives meeting weekly, focuses on social and mitzvah activities for the middle school.